 To analyze the community variables, we first calculated the surface area (SA) for each sampled outcrop from the curved surface length (CSL) by deriving the sampled outcrop’s radius r (r = 2*CSL/2π), then computing available surface area under the assumption that outcrops are hemispherical constructs (SA = 4πr2/2).
 We calculated the sum of individuals, species, and their respective body weight for each station to obtain abundance, diversity, and biomass estimates, which we converted to density estimates by dividing them by the sampled surface area.
 Using these estimates, we performed three Bayesian hierarchical models, each on the natural logarithm of the response variables (species density, individual density, and biomass per m2).
 Models were specified to include the fixed effect of Location (Arabian Gulf vs. Gulf of Oman) and the random effect of Site (Dhabiya, Ras Ghanada, Saadiyat, Dibba Rock, Sharm Rock, Snoopy Rock) and were run with a Gaussian error distribution.
 For each model, we ran four chains with 4,000 post burn-in samples, and we validated chain convergence visually.
-We used the default, non-informative priors set by the brm function in the brms R package120.
+We used the default, non-informative priors set by the brm function in the brms R package122.
 Then, we used the model parameters to predict distributions based on 1,000 draws from the posterior and plotted the distributions, their mean and confidence bands, and the raw data for each site to evaluate model fit.

 To examine cryptobenthic fish community composition across the two locations, we created a species-by-sample matrix indicating the abundance of each species in a given sample.
-We then performed a non-metric multidimensional scaling (nMDS) ordination with the Bray-Curtis dissimilarity matrix of the data in two dimensions (stress = 0.101).
+We then performed a non-metric multidimensional scaling (nMDS) ordination with the Bray-Curtis dissimilarity matrix of the square-root transformed data in two dimensions (stress = 0.101).
 We performed a permutational analysis of variance (PERMANOVA) on the same distance matrix (using 999 permutations) and extracted the most influential species using the similarity of percentages (SIMPER) routine.
-We constructed convex hull polygons for the two locations (as determined by the location of each sample) and plotted them in a biplot with the seven most influential species (average contribution > 0.025) superimposed.
+We constructed convex hull polygons for the two locations (as determined by the location of each sample) and plotted them in a biplot with the seven most influential species (average contribution > 2.5%) superimposed.
 For benthic community composition, we followed a similar process.
-After our initial categorization, we first combined live coral categories into “branching” and “other” and omitted all categories with fewer than three records (bleached coral and hydroids) from the data.
+After our initial categorization, we first combined live coral categories into “branching” and “other” and omitted all categories with fewer than three records across the entire dataset (bleached coral and hydroids) from the data.
 We also excluded the “unidentifiable” category (<5% of points).
-We then calculated the proportional contribution of each category to the benthos in a given sampled outcrop and arranged the data into a sample-by-category matrix and performed another nMDS analysis as per above.
+We then calculated the proportional contribution of each category to the benthos in a given sampled outcrop and arranged the data into a sample-by-category matrix and performed another nMDS analysis as per above (with square-root transformed data).
 We also performed a PERMANOVA and visualized the data in the same way as described above, but we did not perform the SIMPER routine due to the lower number of categories.
 Further, we scaled the size of the symbols to represent the percent of live coral cover.
 Finally, we statistically compared live coral cover among the two locations using a Bayesian hierarchical model.
 We logit-transformed proportional LiveCoralCover and specified Location as a fixed effect, with Site specified as a random effect.
 Model and chain specifications were programmed as described above.